rschristopher/ischristtrue.com/src/truth.md

  as "you".

-In this way we can see *spirits* everywhere, im all manner of complex system that we interact with and participate in.
+In this way we can see *spirits* everywhere, in all manner of complex systems that we interact with and participate in.
 These are patterns of reality over time, they